-Scooby-Doo and the Ghoul School is an underrated, seemingly forgotten gem and one of the first films I ever remember searching high and low for a DVD copy of when my only luck in re-watching it was waiting for Cartoon Network to re-air.
+Scooby-Doo and the Ghoul School, much like Penelope, is an underrated, seemingly forgotten gem and one of the first films I ever remember searching high and low for a DVD copy of when my only luck in re-watching it was waiting for Cartoon Network to re-air.
 (I might’ve even tried recording it on a VHS.)
-The days where features weren’t available for digital purchase right away and TV features typically didn’t go into DVD production were a true test of patience.
+The days when features weren’t available for digital purchase right away and TV features typically didn’t go into DVD production were a true test of patience.
 DVR was a true gift.

 Where I feel Scooby-Doo on Zombie Island got its rightful praise and all the popularity, Scooby-Doo and the Ghoul School disappeared into the abyss of “oh yeah, I think I vaguely remember something like that.”
 Seriously though, I need to meet more people for whom this film is also an underrated gem.
 I was convinced I made up its existence at some point.

 Dracula’s daughter (Sibella), Frankenstein’s daughter (Elsa), A phantom (Phantasma), a teeny tiny mummy (Tanis), and a badass werewolf (Winne) walk into an all-girls ghoul school…Nothing goes wrong, everything goes right and they’ve just got to stick it to the Calloway Cadets next door and ensure that they are not captured by a web witch named Revolta.
 Oh, and there’s also a sassy little dragon called Matches.
 Game of Thrones could never.
 The ghoul school owner, Miss Grimwood is a delight too.